 Being in possession of empty alcohol containers is prohibited in the residence halls.

 Being present where consumption, possession, distribution, or sale of drugs, or other controlled substances or drug paraphernalia in a residence hall space is taking place.

 Residence hall quiet hours are:

 - Sunday – Thursday 11 p.m. – 7 a.m.

 - Friday – Saturday 1 a.m. – 9 a.m.

 At the end of the semester, there will be postings to share the extended quiet hours and 24-hour quiet hours policies.
 When quiet hours are in effect no noise should be heard from another room or area.
 Courtesy hours are always in effect, which means residents must comply with the requests of others to lessen or eliminate noise.

 F.5 Guest policy

-Residents are responsible for the behavior of their guests and should escort their guests at all times in residence hall spaces.
-Guests who violate residence hall policies will be asked to leave the residence hall and their host will be held responsible for the policy violation as if they violated the policy themselves.
+- Residents are responsible for the behavior of their guests and should always escort their guests in residence hall spaces.
+Guests who violate residence hall policies will be asked to leave the residence hall and their host will be held responsible for the policy violation.
 If the guest is a student at the University of Iowa, they will also go through the Student Accountability process.